sahil-git-11/CAN_SIMULATION-/README.md

-a virtual CAN bus environment that performs the following:
+A virtual CAN bus environment that performs the following:

 1 .
 Message Transmission and Reception: Simulate the behavior of sending and receiving CAN messages, where each message consists of an arbitration ID and an 8-byte data payload.